-“Investing for income is quite different from investing for growth, and it could require you to think a little differently about your assets, especially in today’s rate environment,” says Matthew Diczok, fixed income strategist, Merrill Lynch Wealth Management and Bank of America Private Bank.
-The Fed began gradually raising interest rates back in December 2015, but there’s currently uncertainty whether, or at what pace, those rate hikes will continue.
-And with lower rates generally making it more difficult to generate income from investments, and that uncertainty could present a risk—especially as you start drawing down money to cover daily expenses.”
+“Investing for income is quite different from investing for growth, and it could require you to think a little differently about your assets, especially in today’s low interest rate environment,” says Matthew Diczok, fixed income strategist for the Chief Investment Office at Merrill and Bank of America Private Bank.
+“Lower rates generally make it more difficult to generate income from investments, and that uncertainty could present a risk—especially as you start drawing down money to cover daily expenses.”

 If your objective is to get an income stream from your investments, there are a number of approaches you can take—for many people, a combination of the strategies below may work best.

 Here are several kinds of investments you might think about.